nim-lang/Nim/doc/manual.rst

 Lock levels
 -----------

-Lock levels are used to enforce a global locking order in order to prevent deadlocks at compile-time.
+Lock levels are used to enforce a global locking order in order to detect potential deadlocks during semantic analysis.
 A lock level is an constant integer in the range 0..1_000.
 Lock level 0 means that no lock is acquired at all.

 If a section of code holds a lock of level ``M`` than it can also acquire any lock of level ``N < M``.
 Another lock of level ``M`` cannot be acquired.
 Locks